Get salary accounts for your team See benefits

 Most bonuses are discretionary where the manager decides on who is eligible to receive it and the quantum.
 Non-discretionary bonuses are a part of the employee contract.

-Incentives are used for motivating the employees to improve their performance.
+Incentives are used to motivate employees to improve their performance.
 These can be cash or non-cash incentives and may comprise part of the managerial remuneration.

 Some examples of non-cash incentives include wellness programs, trips, and even stock options.